Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Experimental results and analysis

 The results, detailed in Table \ref{tab:data augment}, indicate that increasing the training sample size to nearly double improves the performance of all models, including our Mamba-based model, although the accuracy gap between methods narrows considerably.
 This is further evidenced by the shrinking difference in performance between SpeFormer and ViM, two purely model-driven approaches.

-However, when the training sample size was expanded six-fold to 4170, our MiM model was no longer the top performer.
+However, when the number of training samples are expanded six-fold to 4170, our MiM model was no longer the top performer.
 Instead, MAEST, which integrates the MAE with prior masks, achieved the best results.
 Transformer-based models generally performed well.
 This improvement is likely due to the Transformer's mechanism, which effectively utilizes ample training samples to enhance its recognition and generalization capabilities, as supported by literature suggesting that Transformers can outperform CNNs when sufficient data is available.

-Thus, while our MiM model excels in scenarios with limited, disjoint, and fixed samples—conditions that mimic real-world HSI applications, which would be beneficial for the few-shot learning.
+Thus, while our MiM model excels in scenarios with limited, disjoint, and fixed samples—conditions that mimic real-world HSI applications.
 The Transformer-based methods tend to perform better under conditions of abundant training data.